 What are high ankle sprains?

 High ankle sprains involve damage to group of ligaments located above the syndesmosis.
 We think of this as a serious injury.
-And that's because, when you damage all the supporting ligaments are damaged, your ankle becomes destabilized.
-That’s when I might even recommend surgery, especially for athletes who put a lot of pressure on their ankle joints.
+And that's because, when you damage all the supporting ligaments, your ankle becomes destabilized.
+That’s when you may even need surgery.
+Especially if you're an athlete who puts lots of pressure on your ankle joints.

-Now, that's actually likely, since this kind of injury is more common in athletes, since it’s usually caused by a quick cut or turn made while you’re running or jumping.
-Football, soccer, lacrosse and basketball players frequently suffer high ankle sprains.
+Now, that's actually likely, since this kind of injury is more common in athletes.
+That's because high ankle sprains are usually caused by a quick cut or turn made while you’re running or jumping.
+Football, soccer, lacrosse and basketball players are all used to high ankle sprain injuries.

 Here's the trouble, though.
 With high ankle sprains, you probably won’t see a lot of swelling or bruising.
-But you’ll have pain every time you walk, and that pain may radiate up into your leg.
+Instead, you’ll have pain every time you walk, and that pain may radiate up into your leg.
 That's why you need to see me right away, to rule out other injuries.

-Recovery from a high ankle sprain can take anywhere between six weeks and three months, depending on how badly the ligaments were damaged, and if the underlying bone was affected in any way.
+Recovery from a high ankle sprain can take anywhere between six weeks and three months.
+That time depends on how badly you've damaged your ligaments, and if you affected the underlying bone in any way.

 What is a common ankle sprain?

 As I said, high ankle sprains happen to athletes.
 But there's a more common type of ankle sprain that the rest of us usually deal with.
 This injury involves the ligaments on the outside of your ankle, the ATFL (anterior talofibular ligament.)
-And that damage is usually caused by a rolling of your foot in the ‘wrong’ direction.
+And that damage is usually caused by rolling your foot in the ‘wrong’ direction.

 While high ankle sprains pose a more serious health risk, a common ankle sprain often hurts more.
-Symptoms include swelling, bruising and experience lots of pain.
+Symptoms include swelling, bruising and lots of pain.
 Certain spots on your foot will likely feel tender.

 Treating high and common ankle sprains

 After an ankle injury, it’s not always clear where your pain is coming from.
-And, as we mentioned, some ankle sprains may cause damage to the underlying bone, or may even need surgery to restabilize your joints.
+And, as we mentioned, some ankle sprains may cause damage to the underlying bone.
+(That's why they may even need surgery to restabilize your joints.)

-Because it's very difficult to know what kind of injury you’re dealing with when you first get hurt, it’s very important to see your podiatrist after any kind of ankle trauma.
+Also, as I just explained, it's very difficult to know what kind of injury you’re dealing with when you first get hurt.
+That's why it’s very important to come into the office right away after any kind of ankle trauma.
 I can help you figure out the location of your injury, using a physical exam, and other diagnostic screenings.
 Then, I can recommend the proper follow up tests, treatments and recovery plans.